Sci-Net: Scale Invariant Model for Buildings Segmentation from Aerial Imagery: Introduction

-In this context, we propose Scale-invariant neural network (Sci-Net) able to extract a multi-scale representation of an aerial image to leverage a high performance over varying spatial resolutions.
-The contribution of this paper is two-fold: \textit{(i)} show that existing SoA buildings' segmentation models often suffer from fragmentation, under-segmentation, or over-segmentation, \textit{(ii)} introduce significant changes to the Vanilla UNet architecture encoder and decoder blocks, by integrating a Dense-ASPP module following the last block of the encoder.
-Sci-Net extracts better multi-scale features' representations of the input images by employing low output stride at the decoder.
+In this context, we propose Scale-invariant neural network (Sci-Net) architecture that is able to extract a multi-scale representation with wider receptive field of an aerial image to cope with varying spatial resolutions during inference time.
+The contribution of this paper is three-fold: \textit{(i)} show that existing SoA buildings' segmentation models often suffer from fragmentation, under-segmentation, or over-segmentation, \textit{(ii)} propose Sci-Net, a new model that significantly outperforms existing approaches across different image resolutions and finally \textit{(iii)} present model evaluation results using Open Cities AI scale-invariant testset with spatial resolution varying from 2cm/pixel to 20cm/pixel and Multi-Scale Building dataset with spatial resolution varying from 5cm/pixel to 2.5m/pixel.

-The rest of this paper is organized as follows: Section \ref{review} reviews current research in the literature related to buildings' segmentation from aerial images.
+The rest of the paper is organized as follows: Section \ref{review} reviews current research in the literature related to buildings' segmentation from aerial images.
 Practical problems in the process of buildings' segmentation from aerial images are discussed in Section \ref{problemdes}.
-Section \ref{framework} introduces the proposed Sci-Net model and describes the Open Cities AI dataset, whereas Section \ref{resultss} presents performance comparison and results.
+Section \ref{method} introduces the proposed Sci-Net model and related background details.
+Section \ref{datasets} describes the Open Cities AI and the Multi-Scale Building datasets along with the training procedure adopted.
+Experimental results and ablation studies are reported in Section \ref{resultss}.
 Finally, the manuscript is concluded in Section \ref{conclusion}.